De novo gene birth

 Novel genes can emerge from ancestrally non-genic regions through poorly understood mechanisms.
 (A) A non-genic region first gains transcription and an open reading frame (ORF), in either order, facilitating the birth of a de novo gene.
-The ORF is for illustrative purposes only, as de novo genes may also be multi-exonic, or lack an ORF, as with RNA genes.
+De novo genes may also be multi-exonic, or lack an ORF, as with RNA genes.
 (B) Overprinting.
 A novel ORF is created that overlaps with an existing ORF, but in a different frame.
 (C) Exonization.
 A formerly intronic region becomes alternatively spliced as an exon, such as when repetitive sequences are acquired through retroposition and new splice sites are created through mutational processes.
 Overprinting and exonization may be considered as special cases of de novo gene birth.

 Novel genes can be formed from ancestral genes through a variety of mechanisms.
 (A) Duplication and divergence.
 Following duplication, one copy experiences relaxed selection and gradually acquires novel function(s).
 (B) Gene fusion.
 A hybrid gene formed from some or all of two previously separate genes.
 Gene fusions can occur by different mechanisms; shown here is an interstitial deletion.
 (C) Gene fission.
 A single gene separates to form two distinct genes, such as by duplication and differential degeneration of the two copies.
 (D) Horizontal gene transfer.
 Genes acquired from other species by horizontal transfer undergo divergence and neofunctionalization.
 (E) Retroposition.
 Transcripts may be reverse transcribed and integrated as an intronless gene elsewhere in the genome.
 This new gene may then undergo divergence.

 De novo gene birth is the process by which new genes evolve from non-coding DNA.
 De novo genes represent a subset of novel genes, and may be protein-coding or instead act as RNA genes.
 The processes that govern de novo gene birth are not well understood, although several models exist that describe possible mechanisms by which de novo gene birth may occur.